 So for the time being, my best guess is that we will not see the UK acceding to the Lugano Convention any time soon.

-Bumpy Road in Switzerland
+Bumpy Ride in Switzerland

 And if things weren’t already difficult enough for parties involved in litigation across the English Channel, Rodrigo Rodriguez reports at the EAPIL Blog that the district court (Bezirksgericht) Zurich on 22 February 2021 refused to apply the Lugano Convention to a judgment of the High Court in London in September 2020, while the Lugano Convention was still applicable by virtue of the Withdrawal Agreement.
 Rodrigo believes the Zurich court got it wrong, and in his analysis looks not only at the Withdrawal Agreement, but also at the transitional provisions of the Lugano Convention itself.
 His analysis convinces me, but as Geert van Calster put it: